Valley Fair Shopping Center

 The Valley Fair Shopping Center, Valley Fair Mall, or Valley Fair Center was a shopping mall in Appleton, in the U.S. state of Wisconsin that opened on March 10, 1955.
-This enclosed mall was the first weather-protected one to ever be built within the United States, and was the first to ever open.
+This enclosed mall was the first weather-protected mall to ever be built within the United States, and was the first enclosed mall to open.
 Demolition of parts of the shopping center began on August 8, 2007.

 History

 Construction on Valley Fair began on July 1, 1953.
 It was located in the town of Menasha, Wisconsin until the land on which it stood was annexed to Appleton.
 The mall was built by Hamilton Construction Company under the name Hoffman Shopping Centers, Inc.

 Designed by George Narovec of Appleton, it was one of the first malls in Wisconsin to be enclosed.
 The mall's grand opening was March 10, 1955.
 It opened fully on August 11, 1955.
 The mall originally had six stores: Krambo Supermarkets (renamed Kroger), House of Camera & Cards, Badger Paint & Hardware, Donald's, Hamilton Bakery and Eddie's Self-Service Liquor.

 The next two years saw further expansion in phases, fronted on the eastern end by a W. T. Grant discount store.
 With this, the mall was fully completed by 1956.
 It remained relatively unchanged through 1976, when the Grant's anchor ceased with the rest of the entire chain.

 In a huge expansion and renovation project in 1978-1979, the mall re-tenanted, with less emphasis on local businesses and more on nationally known tenants.
 This project included: